areffarhadi/Wav2vec2_fine_tuning_ASR/README.md

 # Wav2vec2_fine_tuning_ASR
-fine-tuning the Wav2vec2 for ASR. in this script we suppose that you made your manifests consist of "train.scp" and "test.scp".
+fine-tuning the Wav2vec2 for ASR.
+In this script, we suppose that you made your manifests consist of "train.txt" and "test.txt".